Merv Norrish: Later life and death

 In retirement, Norrish served as chairman of New Zealand On Air, and the France-New Zealand Friendship Fund.
 He died on 21 May 2021.

-Honours
+Honours and awards

+In 1997, Norrish received the Queen Elizabeth II Silver Jubilee Medal, and in 1990 was awarded the New Zealand 1990 Commemoration Medal.

 In the 2002 Queen's Birthday and Golden Jubilee Honours, Norrish was appointed a Companion of the New Zealand Order of Merit, for public services.

 Personal life

 In 1949 he married Francoise Honoré, a Frenchwoman whom he had met at university.
 For leisure, he enjoyed playing croquet and Scrabble.